Klyuchi, Kamchatka Krai: Geography

 The settlement is located near the point where the course of the Kamchatka River turns from north to east.

 History

-It was founded in 1731.
-In 1951, it was granted urban-type settlement status and in 1979—town status.
+Klyuchi was founded in 1731.
+It was granted urban-type settlement status in 1951, and town status in 1979.
 In 2004, it was demoted to a rural locality in order to become eligible for increased funding from the Russian federal budget.

 Military

 Klyuchi, being in a very isolated part of the former Soviet Union, has been near an intercontinental ballistic missile testing range since the Cold War, the Kura Missile Test Range, and is served by Klyuchi air base just southwest of the town.
 Klyuchi's original airfield consisted of a dirt airstrip and was located 13 km east-southeast of the town.
 It was abandoned in the 1960s and is being reclaimed by forest.

 Transportation

 There is a road connecting Klyuchi to Petropavlovsk-Kamchatskiy.
 Driving, according to Google Maps, can take as long as several hours.